-- Take care that your child rests as much as possible.
-The more he rests, the sooner he will get better.
+- Make sure that your child rests as much as possible.
+The more he sleeps, the sooner he will get better.

 - You can limit the extent of the infection by washing your hands properly with soap while caring for your child.

-- You may find airing your house by opening the windows/doors to allow the fresh air in useful in removing germs and further spreading of infection.
+- Airing your house by opening the windows/doors to let fresh air come in might useful in removing germs and further spreading the infection.

-It may be difficult to protect your child from getting affected by a viral infection.
-However, you can always build and strengthen your child’s immune system to reduce his possibilities of falling prey to the viral infections.
-Maintaining balanced diet for your kid can go a long way in providing an effective resistance to all the viral infections.
+It might be challenging to protect your child from getting affected by a virus.
+However, you can always build and strengthen your child’s immune system to reduce the possibilities of him falling prey to viral infections.
+Maintaining a balanced diet for your kid can go a long way developing effective resistance to all the viral infections.